Tracking Climate Change

 Heat and Health: Understanding Community Risk

-Changes in our climate will likely impact several important health outcomes such as heat-related illness, allergies, asthma and infectious disease.
-In light of these facts, public health officials are evaluating the risk of climate change and extreme weather in their region, and are designing adaptation plans to ensure the health and safety of NH residents under changing conditions.
+Our climate impacts several important health outcomes such as heat-related illness, allergies, asthma and infectious disease.
 Vulnerable populations include children, the elderly, people with pre-existing conditions or disabilities, and those living in low-income communities.